LeoJW/campy/README.md

+# This is a fork of the AV1 branch of the very well made campy repository
+For the actual repository, see https://github.com/ksseverson57/campy

+This fork was made because some more recent changes broke some functionality as of June 9 2025.
+Likely those breaks could be mended by using an updated version of everything, but if you want a version that is guaranteed to work on Sponberg lab computers, here it is.
+Eventually we should move to the full repo

+-Leo

 # This is an experimental branch currently being tested
 # Preparing new release (2.1.0) Fall 2023
 - Added AV1 encoding support for better streaming quality per bit rate (see examples) \